 Travelling in connection with work, including travelling from one work assignment to another.
-If you have employees visiting hair & beauty clients at home watch out for this one.
+If you have employees visiting hair and beauty clients at home watch out for this one.
 Or if your team travel between locations within your salon group.

 It’s easy to make a mistake especially with salon apprentices who have outside training commitments.

 These hours don’t count:

-- travelling between home and work
+- Travelling between home and work.

-Surely the NMW and NLW don’t apply to me?
+I only have one salon employee.
+Surely the NMW and NLW rates don’t apply to me?

 There are a number of people who are not entitled to the National Minimum or Living Wage and these include:

-- self-employed people
+- Self-employed people

-- company directors
+- Company directors

-By law the following don’t count towards the NMW or NLW:
+By law, the following don’t count towards the NMW or NLW:

-- Tips regardless of whether they are paid via your payroll or given direct to your team by clients (but your salon employees do have to pay tax on them).
+- Tips – regardless of whether they are paid via your payroll or given direct to your team by clients (but your salon employees do have to pay tax on them).

 - Pension payments paid to your team.

-- Rewards under staff suggestions schemes.
+- Rewards under staff suggestion schemes.